 Tahini’s mild, slightly nutty flavor means it works with sweeter recipes, too.
 It also helps bind energy bars, granolas or bite-size no-bake snacks.
 Use it in Homemade Millet Granola, Chocolate-Tahini Oat Bites (pictured above) or Tahini-Caramel Buckwheat Balls.

-You’re probably already pro at putting hummus on your wraps and sandwiches, but tahini can also make a great sandwich spread—like this Tahini-Miso Spread from Whole Foods, or as the base for Hello Natural’s Detox Sunflower Seed Spread Wraps or Sesame-Avocado Toasts (pictured above).
+You’re probably already pro at putting hummus on your wraps and sandwiches, but tahini can also make a great sandwich spread—like this Tahini-Miso Spread from Whole Foods, or as the base for Hello Natural’s Detox Sunflower Seed Spread Wraps or Baked Falafel with Smoky Tahini Dressing (pictured above).

 Tahini’s smooth and creamy texture and mild flavor makes it perfect to use in a lot of recipes (like slaws, as pictured above atop Korean BBQ Jackfruit Sandwiches) that traditionally call for mayonnaise.
 This Creamy Detox Carrot Soup calls for tahini as a thickener, and you can even use it to thicken smoothies!